DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 [(_super quick instructions_)](super-quick-instructions.md)

 This guide assumes you understand how to
-1. Download programs from the internet
+1. Download programs and files from the internet
 1. Install software on your computer
+1. Extract the contents of a zip file
 1. Connect your chosen VR headset to your computer to play VR games

 <br>